berkay-eren/ctis256-term-project/README.md

-# ctis256-term-project
+# Term project for CTIS 256 (Introduction to Backend Development) course
-# contributors: Işık Dönger, Berkay Eren, Yağız Emir
+# Contributors: Işık Dönger, Berkay Eren, Yağız Emir Kula

-# after opening the project you should drag and drop all sql files into test database
+# After opening the project you should drag and drop all sql files into test database